powersync-ja/powersync-js/demos/vue-supabase-todolist/README.md

 # PowerSync + Supabase Vue Demo: Todo List (TypeScript)

-## Note: Alpha Release
+## Note: Beta Release

-This package is currently in an alpha release.
+This package is currently in an beta release.

 ## Overview